rajsfanopriariyabarisky/rajsfanopriariyabarisky/README.md

 I'm a **Software Engineering student** building a career toward **Cybersecurity and Security Operations**, with a particular interest in **Blue Team operations, threat detection, network security, cloud security, and AI-assisted security**.

-My technical background combines software development with hands-on troubleshooting of real-world systems.
+My technical background combines software development with hands-on exposure to real-world systems.
 I use that foundation to better understand how applications, networks, data, and infrastructure work together — and how they can be designed and operated more securely.

-* Developing practical skills in **SOC operations, defensive security, and secure software development**
+- Developing practical skills in **SOC operations, defensive security, and secure software development**
-* Exploring the role of **Artificial Intelligence in cybersecurity analysis and automation**
+- Exploring the role of **Artificial Intelligence in cybersecurity analysis and automation**
-* Building software projects to strengthen my understanding of **application architecture, databases, authentication, and access control**
+- Building software projects to strengthen my understanding of **application architecture, databases, authentication, and access control**
-* Open to **internship and entry-level opportunities** in Cybersecurity, Backend Development, and Software Engineering
+- Open to **internship and entry-level opportunities** in Cybersecurity, Backend Development, and Software Engineering

 ---